Teodora is a published author with a passion for literature and cinematography.

 The walls and the humongous spiked portcullis of Elsinore are, indeed, those of a prison.
 Iron is a prevailing element in the movie, suggesting the rigidity of authority and the moral incarceration of the common man, who lives in a tyrannical society.
 The ghost takes on the look of a soldier, armored from head to toe, with a mask that resembles a human face – war crushes humanity.
 Ophelia (Anastasia Vertinskaya) is imprisoned in a farthingale, a symbol of the loss of personal freedom.
 It is mostly this, and not Hamlet’s rejection that drives her mad.
 Iron weapons are repeatedly shown, reminding of the oppression of war – a danger still lurking in the vicinity of Elsinore.
 In a rather sinister scene, the gravedigger’s hammer resounds powerfully over the coffin, to enforce the idea of an untimely and unjust death.
 Helmets cover the soldier’s faces, and implicitly, their humanity.
 The iron world makes Hamlet mad, because it smothers freedom and beauty.

 Pale and thin, the girl obeys everyone around.
 She has to learn rigid dance moves and how to sew.
 As she listens to her father’s advice, she sits on her knees, a gesture that expresses her modest position in the world of men and war.
 After the brief conversation, she immediately returns to her dancing lessons, like a trained animal.
 Significantly, as she complains to Polonius (Yuri Tolubeyev) about Hamlet’s behavior, the camera shows a caged bird in the left corner.
 Just like the farthingale, the thin bars prevent the frail bird from knowing the taste of freedom.
 In her moments of madness, she dances with the same mechanical moves that have imprisoned her, and is eventually surrounded by dozens of soldiers who witness her ravings.
 The oppression of war and men singularizes Ophelia’s anguish, but does not grant too much importance to it.
-As a woman, her voice sinks in the clamor of armors, in the rigidity of the Elsinore walls and in men’s indifference.
+As a woman, her voice sinks in the clamor of armors, in the rigidity of the Elsinore walls, and in men’s indifference.

 There’s Something Rotten in the Bed of Denmark

 What Olivier merely suggested, Franco Zeffirelli made graphic in his 1990 adaptation.
 Hamlet (Mel Gibson) speaks to Gertrude (Glenn Close), while literally mounting her.
 He may be ready to sexually interfere with his mother, when his “orgasmic shrieks” (as Brode calls them) are followed by screams of horror from Polonius.
 Hamlet seizes his sword, and, assuming that the man hiding is Claudius (Alan Bates), redirects his anger, using violence as a means to avoid raping Gertrude.
-The sword bares a double significance, as a sexual and a killing tool.
+The sword bears a double significance, as a sexual and a killing tool.
 When he leaves for England, Hamlet says goodbye to his mother not as a son, but more as a lover.
 It’s quite understandable that Ophelia (Helena Bonham Carter) should suffer a breakdown after the man she loves rejects her for his own mother.
 (Brode 137) In the “get thee to a nunnery “scene, Hamlet’s anger is actually meant for Gertrude, because his idea of femininity is distorted.
 Because he cannot possess the object of desire, Hamlet projects his inner demons onto the girl.

 Editing Makes Elsinore Better